 E. Fee: The fee associated with issuance of a new I-Card under this policy will be waived one time for each individual.
 This policy does not apply to the waivers of fees associated with the replacement of lost I-Cards.
 The applicant’s existing

 I-Card must be shown, at the I-Card office, as part of the preferred name change process.

 This policy will not be rescinded or modified except by action of the IUP president, following consultation with the University Senate, and in accordance with University Senate By-Law and Constitution.

-Download the FAQs for the Preferred First Name Policy (pdf).
+Download the FAQ for the Preferred First Name Policy (pdf).